SebastienMarmin/torch-mvnorm/README.md

 ## Communication and contribution

 I welcome all contributions.
 Please let me know if you encounter a bug by [filing an issue](https://github.com/SebastienMarmin/torch-mvnorm/issues).
-Feel free to request a feature, make suggestions, share thoughts, etc, using the GitHub plateform or [contacting me](mailto:marmin-public@mailbox.org).
+Feel free to request a feature, make suggestions, share thoughts, etc, using the GitHub plateform.

 If you came across this work for a publication, please considere citing me for the code or [for the mathematical derivation](https://github.com/SebastienMarmin/torch-mvnorm/blob/master/bib.bib).